hervenivon/aws-experiments-comprehend-custom-classifier/README.md

 ### Preparing the data

-Once you have downloaded the data from the mentioned Drive, you get a zip file `yahoo_answers_csv.tar.gz` containing for files:
+Once you have downloaded the data from the mentioned Drive, you get a zip file `yahoo_answers_csv.tar.gz` containing four files:

 - `classes.txt`
 - `readme.txt`